Why Does God Allow Dementia? A Comparative Religious Perspective

 FAQs

-How should believers respond to a loved one with dementia?
+How should religious communities respond to dementia?

 Discussion